CemGEMS web app tutorial¶

 |Phases||column of the Equilibrated part of the outputResults table|

 |equilibrateChart||legend for Results stacked bar|

 |plot||frame legend and data table for properties of phases|

 The template phaseAliases table is automatically added to a newly-created recipe.
 Hence, any changed aliases or restrictions for phases will only appear in this recipe and any recipes cloned (duplicated) from it.
 The changes in phaseAliases table made in the current recipe will be saved when it is equilibrated or cloned, and will affect all its child processes and plots.
 If there are several recipes in one recipe document, the same phaseAlias table (edited or not) applies to all recipes.

 Restricting mole amounts of GEM-equilibrated phases¶

-To activate the previously suppressed phase, just uncheck its respective checkbox.
+To activate a previously forced (suppressed) phase, just uncheck its respective checkbox in the "Force" column.

-Based on expert knowledge, the most frequently suppressed phases in hydrated cement systems are already suppressed in the phaseAliases template.
+Based on the expert knowledge, the most frequently suppressed phases in hydrated cement systems are already forced to 0 in the phaseAliases template.
 Some other phases, such as siliceous hydrogarnets or zeolites may also need to be suppressed or allowed, depending on cement type, blending, temperature and other factors considered in cement chemistry and thermodynamics.
-For instance, in an iron-rich blended cement, it could make sense to remove restrictions from Aft-AlFe-ss and AFm-AlFe-ss solid solutions and restrict AFm-$-OH-ss and AFt-$-c-ss phases instead.
+For instance, in an iron-rich blended cement, it could make sense to activate the Aft-AlFe-ss and AFm-AlFe-ss solid solutions and suppress the AFm-$-OH-ss and AFt-$-c-ss phases instead.